gyrogovernance/science/docs/Findings/Analysis_Balance_Index.md

 ### 8.3 Implications for Cosmological Models

-If Σ_eq represents a fundamental equilibrium index, several implications follow:
+If B_i represents a fundamental equilibrium index, several implications follow:

-1. **H_0 as derived quantity**: H_0 = 2Gc/(k_B Σ_eq), making the Hubble parameter a consequence of equilibrium rather than an input
+1. **H_0 as derived quantity**: H_0 = 2Gc/(k_B B_i), making the Hubble parameter a consequence of equilibrium rather than an input
-2. **Hubble tension reinterpretation**: The tension between Planck and SH0ES translates to uncertainty in Σ_eq itself
+2. **Hubble tension reinterpretation**: The tension between Planck and SH0ES translates to uncertainty in B_i itself
 3. **Static equilibrium cosmology**: A mathematically consistent alternative to ΛCDM where apparent expansion is a geometric optical illusion from UV-IR conjugacy
 4. **Dark energy elimination**: No need for dark energy as a physical component; the "acceleration" reflects geometric distortion near the BU closure state